tudo-seal/CLS-CAD/README.md

 Launch Fusion 360, Sign in, and then close Fusion 360.

 - Install the add-in using the [latest installer](https://github.com/tudo-seal/CLS-CAD/releases/download/latest/cls-cad-fusion-plugin.msi).
-- Run the backend (as detailed in the Installation section)
+- Run the backend (using docker, as detailed in the Installation section)
 - Download the [modular components for synthesizing robotic arms](https://doi.org/10.5281/zenodo.10051244) dataset.
 - Launch Fusion 360 and create a new empty project.
 Open that project.
 - Upload all .f3d files from the [modular components for synthesizing robotic arms](https://doi.org/10.5281/zenodo.10051244) to that project.